xmos/lib_xud/doc/rst/basic_usage.rst

     * ``XUD_EPTYPE_CTL``: Control endpoint
     * ``XUD_EPTYPE_DIS``: Disabled endpoint

-Endpoint 0 uses index 0 of both the endpoint type table.
-The address of other endpoints corresponds to their index in the endpoint type tables.
+OUT endpoint N will use index N of the output-endpoint-table, IN endpoint 0x8N will use index N of the inpout-endpoint-table.
+Endpoint 0 must exist in both tables.

 ..note::